The 30% by 2030 Campaign – Briefing Note

 The UK as a whole needs to protect 4.4% more of its land to fulfil the ambitions of the 30% by 2030 campaign.
 In November 2020 the UK Government announced greater protections for England’s iconic landscapes and the creation of new National Parks and AONBs.

+In December 2020 the Scottish Government announced its commitment to increase protected areas for nature to at least 30% of Scotland’s terrestrial area by 2030, and that it would commission advice from NatureScot on how best to achieve this.
 Scotland needs to protect 7.3% more of its land to fulfil the ambitions of the 30% by 2030 campaign.
 As Ramsar, SAC and SPA are all international designations, and SSSIs are designated on strict scientific criteria, the only realistic way to achieve this by 2030 would be to designate more National Parks or to regain IUCN status for NSAs.
-The Scottish Government has not yet announced whether or how it intends to meet this target.